 We frequently get requests from our students to provide a recommended study plan for PMP® certification.
 People learn in different ways and at different pace.
 It’s hard for us to prescribe a method that works for everyone.
 However, to assist our students who are starting out with their preparation, we are providing some general guidance in this article.
 This plan should help you prepare for PMP in about 8-12 weeks (your mileage may vary).
 You need to tailor the plan according to your situation, needs and learning style.
 This plan can also be used for CAPM® certification.

 Recommended Study Material

-In order to make the best use of our tools, you would definitely need the PMBOK® Guide, 6th Ed and the Agile Practice Guide.
-If you need to get familiar with the general project management concepts, we recommend using a good PMP exam prep guide like Rita Mulcahy’s PMP exam prep (disclosure: we are not affiliated with the publisher).
+In order to pass the new PMP exam, you would need the PMBOK® Guide, 6th Ed and the Agile Practice Guide.
+If you need to get familiar with the general project management concepts, we recommend using a good PMP exam prep guide like Rita Mulcahy’s PMP Exam Prep (disclosure: we are not affiliated with the publisher).
 You can also take some of the popular FREE PMP sample tests available online.
 Here’s the list of all the resources that you need.

 - PMBOK® Guide, 7th Ed